You can catch up with your fellow Mermaids below—and share your own news here. We look forward to hearing from you!

 Overall, it’s been fun in no small part because we do it together and so have each other to talk to, to help each other find things in the stores that we’ve never bought before, to navigate our way to addresses we’ve never been to, and to share the interactions with the different people who we’re helping out.
 Sometimes we simply drop the groceries off in a building lobby, or we meet the senior there and load up their bundle buggy for them.
 Other times, one or both of us wind up taking the groceries to the senior’s door.
 My wife is the organized one, so when we’re doing a cash pick-up and delivery, she’s equipped with a float so that we can make change when the senior reimburses the cost of the groceries.
 Other times, it’s the organizers who reimburse us, as they have arranged to get the money back from whoever is paying.
 All in all, it’s two to three hours at a time, once or twice a week, and so no great impact on us.
 Depending on which supermarket we visit, we often can do our own grocery shopping as well.

 Steve Liss ’73 spent the past three years directing and producing a four-part documentary series about Northshore Recovery High School (NSRHS).
 Students at NSRHS have been diagnosed with substance abuse disorders and the school provides both academic and emotional support as the students work towards earning their high school diploma.
-The docuseries was acquired by CBS/Viacom and will premiere on MTV on Tuesday, September 1 at 9pm EDT.
 Click here for more information and to watch the trailer.
+"Proud to say I and my team were awarded the Robert F. Kennedy Human Rights Award for our documentary 16 and Recovering, which aired in serial form on MTV last fall and which I directed and produced.
+The film documents a year in the life of a public high school for teenagers fighting Substance Abuse Disorder.
+For me, this is a second bite at the apple; it is a rare second RFK award.
+Since Bobby was my hero, next to my own father, growing up, it is especially satisfying."

 Philippe Simon ’79 is the Production Coordinator for Greenfield Community Access TV in Greenfield, MA.
 In his role, he works with the Greenfield and Franklin County community to document social currents and activities--creating a better understanding between community members of varying beliefs and backgrounds.
 Phillipe writes: "As a member of the media I am put in the position to be a human rights witness.
 Since we work among city officials, council members, and the general public we are visible, and through that visibility lies our greatest security.
 We share that security with community organizers and activists through documentation and the accountability of following up."
 Phillippe encourages Commonwealth students to get involved with outreach through community access media.
 He writes: "Let those involved in social movements look to you as one of the many people who will help tell the story and keep them from becoming isolated."